Evobiosys/privateBrowserOS/README.md

 A privacy-respecting fork of BrowserOS, tho open-source agentic browser early beta and not yet maintained (I intend to maintain it mid-term using evobiosys.org/forkaway)

+Tier 1 is approved removal of telemetry
+Tier 2 has additional security hardening that I haven't yet reviewed

 <div align="center">